Staying ahead: Winning M&A strategies amid market uncertainty

 The challenge for many companies is a lack of in-house M&A expertise.
 Working with experienced partners can be beneficial for both buyers and sellers.

-The right advice can assist sellers in determining their objectives, and what they can do to get the best outcomes in a deal, from optimal process design and negotiation strategy through to transaction structuring and closing.
-For buyers, the goal is to integrate tailored M&A planning into broader growth plans, with advice on target selection, approach strategy and deal execution.
+External advisors can assist sellers in determining their objectives and identifying the levers that will drive the best outcomes in a deal -from optimal process design and negotiation strategy through to transaction structuring and closing.
+For buyers, the goal is to integrate tailored M&A planning into broader growth objectives, with guidance on target selection, approach strategy and deal execution.
+Across both journeys, business owners are supported end‑to‑end by experienced advisors who bring the right expertise at the right time.

 “We cover close to 1,000 funds worldwide, including private equity funds, family offices, direct-investing pension funds and all major sovereign wealth funds.
 And there’s a lot of interest in Canada, even in the current uncertain business environment."